An equivariant Atiyah-Patodi-Singer index theorem for proper actions I: the index formula: Convergence of delocalised -invariants

 \section{Convergence of delocalised $\eta$-invariants}

+In the proof of Theorem \ref{thm APS}, we assume large $t$ convergence of $\eta_g(D_N)$, and deduce small $t$ convergence from the index formula.
+In this section, we study large $t$ convergence, which will be used to verify the condition in Theorem \ref{thm APS} in the special cases in Corollaries \ref{cor e}, \ref{cor APS discr} and \ref{cor APS ss}.
+We also comment on small $t$ convergence of $\eta_g(D_N)$ in Subsection \ref{sec eta small t}, but these results are only used in the case where $D_N$ is not invertible in Section \ref{sec DN not inv}.

-Convergence of \eqref{eq ind deloc eta} for small $t$ can be proved in general via finite propagation estimates.
-Hence convergence of \eqref{eq ind deloc eta} depends on the behaviour of $\Tr_g(D_N e^{-t^2D_N^2})$ as $t \to \infty$.
-Building on arguments by Lott \cite{Lott99}, we show that this function of $t$ is rapidly decreasing if the algebra $\cA$ is a projective limit of Banach algebras.
-We then show that this is the case for algebras $\cA$ that are available for discrete groups and semisimple Lie groups.
-(In fact, those algebras are Banach algebras themselves.)
+Building on arguments by Lott \cite{Lott99}, we show that the integrand in \eqref{eq ind deloc eta} is rapidly decreasing as $t$ goes to infinity, if an algebra $\cA \subset C^*_r(G)$ with certain properties exists.
+We then show that such algebras exist for discrete groups and semisimple Lie groups.